 2. Put the GMAT/GRE behind you.

-During the pandemic and the related disruption at testing facilities, several top MBA programs offered potential applicants an opportunity to request a standardized test waiver.
-Don’t count on this to be the case moving forward.
-You don’t want to be preparing your applications while taking your standardized test.
+You don’t want to be working on your applications while studying for and taking your standardized test.
 Test scores are valid for five years, so don’t worry about taking the test too early.
 Nearly all MBA programs are truly test agnostic, so you should take the test on which you will perform the best.
-Create a study plan and then execute it—and remember that there is no harm in taking the test more than once!
 (See “GMAT, GRE, or Even EA—Which Test Should I Take?” for more information on selecting a standardized test.)
+Once you decide which test is best for you, create a study plan and then execute it—and remember that there is no shame in taking the test more than once!

 Don’t wait until you are struggling to reach out for help with test preparation.
 Charles Bibilos from GMAT Ninja notes that “for many test-takers, the main problem is bad test-taking habits that lead to sloppy errors, bad time management, or inconsistent approaches to questions.”
 If this might be you, ask for help NOW.